Snake venom: Among other animals

-The hedgehog (Erinaceidae), the mongoose (Herpestidae), the honey badger (Mellivora capensis) and the opossum are known to be immune to a dose of snake venom.
+The hedgehog (Erinaceidae), the mongoose (Herpestidae), the honey badger (Mellivora capensis) and the opossum are known to be resistant to a dose of snake venom.
 Recently, the honey badger and domestic pig were found to have convergently evolved amino-acid replacements in their nicotinic acetylcholine receptor, which are known to confer resistance to alpha-neurotoxins in hedgehogs.
 Whether the pig may be considered immune is still uncertain, though early studies show endogenous resistance in pigs tested against neurotoxins.
 Though the pig's subcutaneous layer of fat may protect it against snake venom, most venoms pass easily through vascular fat layers, making this unlikely to contribute to its ability to resist venoms.
 The garden dormouse (Eliomys quercinus) has recently been added to the list of animals refractory to viper venom.
 Some populations of California ground squirrel (Otospermophilus beecheyi) are at least partially immune to rattlesnake venom as adults.

 Among humans

 The acquisition of human immunity against snake venom is ancient (from around 60 CE, Psylli tribe).
 Research into development of vaccines that will lead to immunity is ongoing.
 Bill Haast, owner and director of the Miami Serpentarium, injected himself with snake venom during most of his adult life, in an effort to build up an immunity to a broad array of venomous snakes, in a practice known as mithridatism.
 Haast lived to age 100, and survived a reported 172 snake bites.
 He donated his blood to be used in treating snake-bite patients when a suitable antivenom was not available.
 More than 20 so-treated individuals recovered.
-Amateur researcher Tim Friede also lets venomous snakes bite him in the hopes of a vaccine against snake venom being developed, and has survived over 160 bites from different species as of January 2016.
+Amateur researcher Tim Friede also lets venomous snakes bite him in the hopes of a vaccine against snake venom being developed, and has survived over 650 bites from different species as of May 2025.
+Researchers reported 856 documented self-immunizations by him over an 18 year period.
+Scientists identified multiple antibodies in Friede's blood that are capable of neutralizing venom from multiple snake species, and are hopeful that these may be used to produce a universal antivenom.